'Violence interrupters' to start soon in Indianapolis

 The work can be dangerous, but Shepherd says it’s vital.

-Majors said the work of the “interruptors” has already saved lives, and believes more people will be saved.
+Majors said the work of the “interrupters” has already saved lives, and believes more people will be saved.
 Majors also said she expects their work to formally begin next week.

 Majors wants to grow the team of interrupters.
 She said they are constantly looking for funding from private donations and from grants, to be able to expand the team.